|ORCA FOUNDATION – VOLUNTEER PROGRAM – 2018|

-Volunteers will assist researchers with seal scat processing and prey remain identification to monitor the current diet of Cape fur seals that haul out on Robberg Peninsula.
+You will assist researchers with irregular seal scat processing and preliminary prey remain identification to update the current diet of Cape fur seals that haul out on Robberg Peninsula.

-Volunteers will assist with the capture, measuring and tagging of fish for ORI (Oceanographic Research Institute).
+You will assist with the capture, measuring and tagging of fish for the ORI (Oceanographic Research Institute) during irregular fishing activities.

 Beach Surveys and hikes

-Volunteers will hike the length of local beaches to collect shark egg cases and nurdles, and to search for stranded marine mammal carcasses as part of various ongoing research projects.
-We also incorporate hikes on Robberg Nature Reserve, Formosa Peak and Brackenburn Private Nature Reserve.
-These hikes are multifaceted such that the volunteers are able to see more of the beautiful area and enjoy being outside, but are able to learn about different biomes, plants, birds, and animals, as well as do litter clean-ups along the way.
+You will hike the length of local beaches to collect shark egg cases and nurdles, and to search for stranded marine mammal carcasses as part of various ongoing research projects.
+You will also hike the Robberg Nature trail on a regular basis to perform routine land-based observational research at the Cape fur seal colony on Robberg Peninsula.
+We also incorporate hikes in Brackenburn Private Nature Reserve during alien plant clearing activities.
+The hike is multifaceted such that the volunteers are able to see more of the beautiful region while learning about different biomes, plants, birds, and animals, as well as do litter clean-ups along the way.

 While we do not generally include this in our program as a separate activity, we do a lot of litter clean-ups during our research activities on local beaches.
 The cleanliness and health of the coastal environments we work in is important to us and we try our best to carry bags to collect litter.
 Volunteers can learn about marine debris and the associated problems, and do their part to keep our beaches clean.
 Once a year we also participate in the Kurland clean-up during the International Coastal Cleanup program.